 This exhibition has been organized by the Smithsonian’s National Portrait Gallery.
 The competition and exhibition are made possible by the Virginia Outwin Boochever Portrait Competition Endowment, established by Virginia Outwin Boochever and sustained by her family.

-The Ackland’s exhibition is supported in part by Caroline and Arthur Rogers.
+The Ackland’s presentation is supported in part by Caroline and Arthur Rogers.